 Access to abacavir hypersensitivity screening in Canada

 Before using abacavir, it is a very good idea to get screened for abacavir hypersensitivity.
 Speak to your doctor or nurse about ordering this test.

 CATIE would like to thank the following researchers for their time and effort in helping us to produce this fact sheet:

-- Richard Harrigan, PhD, British Columbia Centre for Excellence in HIV/AIDS
+- Richard Harrigan, PhD, University of British Columbia

 - John Gill, MD, Southern Alberta Clinic, Calgary